jeff-soriano/ora/README.md

 ## Dev Journal

+### May 28, 2025

+- Adding more pages for Lectio Divina feature
+- TODO: have BiblePassage correctly cache one scripture passage a day, to be used consistently across all pages.
+Dark mode toggle, responsive navbar.
+Add tests
+- QUESTIONS: Is there a way to have the user select the words in the passage by clicking on them in the Lectio step?

 ### May 27, 2025

-- Cotinuing to experiment with caching.
+- Continuing to experiment with caching.
 Initial work for lectio divina feature.
 Move BiblePassage into components folder
-- TODO: dark mode toggle, responsive navbar.
-Add tests
-- QUESTIONS: Is there a way to have the user select the words in the passage by clicking on them in the Lectio step?

 ### May 26, 2025